LanayruLakeDev/Sylkapp/README.md

 ## 💡 Overview

-Slide is a powerful Instagram automation platform designed to revolutionize how businesses and creators engage with their audience.
-Built with modern technologies, it offers smart AI-powered responses and engagement automation to help grow your Instagram presence effectively.
+Sylk is a powerful Facebook and Instagram automation platform designed to revolutionize how businesses and creators engage with their audience.
+Built with modern technologies, it offers smart AI-powered responses and engagement automation to help grow your Facebook and Instagram presence effectively.

 ## ✨ Features

-- **🤖 AI-Powered Responses:** Smart automation for comments and DMs using advanced AI
+- **🤖 AI-Powered Responses:** Smart automation for comments and DMs on Facebook and Instagram using advanced AI
-- **🎯 Targeted Interactions:** Engage with your audience using specific keywords and phrases
+- **🎯 Targeted Interactions:** Engage with your audience using specific keywords and phrases on both platforms
-- **🔄 Automated Engagement:** Set up custom triggers and responses for comments and messages
+- **🔄 Automated Engagement:** Set up custom triggers and responses for comments and messages on Facebook and Instagram
-- **⚡ 24/7 Availability:** Never miss an opportunity to connect with followers
+- **⚡ 24/7 Availability:** Never miss an opportunity to connect with followers on both platforms
 - **💳 Subscription Plans:** Free and premium plans with advanced features
 - **📊 Analytics Dashboard:** Track engagement metrics and performance insights
 - **🔐 Secure Authentication:** Powered by Clerk for robust user management